-The iconic Albayzín neighborhood is the most famous in Granada.
-With its privileged location perched on a hill across from the Alhambra, you can imagine the stunning views that are visible from here.
+The iconic Albayzín (or Albaicín) neighborhood is the most famous in Granada.
+With its privileged location perched on a hill across from the Alhambra, it offers truly stunning views of Granada from various spots.

 Insider's Tip: Catch the sunset from one of the Albayzín's many miradores, but don't just head to the most famous ones.
-Get lost in the charming cobblestone streets of this picturesque barrio and find one of the less packed viewpoints.
+Get lost in the charming cobblestone streets of this picturesque barrio and find one of the less-crowded viewpoints.

 Getting Hungry?
 Check out our guide to where to eat in the Albayzín!